Carlos Carvalhal

-Carlos Augusto Soares da Costa Faria Carvalhal ([ˈkaɾluʃ kɐɾvɐˈʎal]; born 4 December 1965) is a Portuguese former footballer who played as a centre-back, currently manager of La Liga club RC Celta de Vigo.
+Carlos Augusto Soares da Costa Faria Carvalhal ([ˈkaɾluʃ kɐɾvɐˈʎal]; born 4 December 1965) is a Portuguese former footballer who played as a centre-back, currently a manager.

-As a player, he totalled 197 Primeira Liga appearances in service of six clubs, including two spells each at Braga and Chaves, as well as a single game for Porto.
+As a player, he totalled 197 Primeira Liga appearances in service of six clubs, including three stints at Braga and two at Chaves, as well as a single game for Porto.

-In a managerial career of over two decades, Carvalhal led eight teams in Portugal's top flight, including Braga twice, winning the Taça de Portugal in 2021.
+In a managerial career of over two decades, Carvalhal led eight teams in Portugal's top flight, including Braga three times, winning the Taça de Portugal in 2021.
 He reached the same final with Leixões in 2002 and won the Taça da Liga with Vitória de Setúbal in 2008.
 Abroad, he had spells in Greece, Turkey, England, Wales, the United Arab Emirates and Spain.

 Playing career

-Born in Braga, Carvalhal represented mainly his hometown's S.C.
-Braga during his career.
+Born in Braga, Carvalhal represented mainly his hometown's Braga during his career.
 In the 1987–88 campaign, in one of his three spells at the club, he had one of his best years in the Primeira Liga, appearing in 34 games and only being booked seven times, even though the Minho team could only finish in 11th position.

-Immediately afterwards, Carvalhal joined FC Porto, but was released after only one year, going on to represent in the following nine seasons – until his retirement at the age of 32 – S.C.
-Beira-Mar, Braga, F.C.
-Tirsense, G.D.
-Chaves and S.C.
-Espinho.
+Immediately afterwards, Carvalhal joined Porto, but was released after only one year, going on to represent in the following nine seasons – until his retirement at the age of 32 – Beira-Mar, Braga, Tirsense, Chaves and Espinho.

 Coaching career

 Early career

 Carvalhal began managing at his last club Espinho, in the Segunda Liga, being dismissed early into his second year.
-In 2002, he became the first coach in the country to take a team in the third division to the UEFA Cup, after leading Leixões S.C. to the final of the Taça de Portugal.
-Two years later, he helped Vitória F.C. back to the top flight, which prompted his move to a side in that tier, C.F.
-Os Belenenses.
+In 2002, he became the first coach in the country to take a team in the third division to the UEFA Cup, after leading Leixões to the final of the Taça de Portugal.
+Two years later, he helped Vitória de Setúbal back to the top flight, which prompted his move to a side in that tier, Belenenses.

 Carvalhal was sacked by Belenenses early into 2005–06, after five defeats in eight games.
-He met the same fate with the two teams he coached the following season, Braga and S.C.
-Beira-Mar.
+He met the same fate with the two teams he coached the following season, Braga and Beira-Mar.
 With the latter, he was dismissed in December 2006 after the Aveiro club signed a cooperation deal with Inverfutbol, a Spanish-based sporting company, in a relegation-ending campaign.

 Returning to Setúbal for 2007–08, Carvalhal enjoyed his best year as a manager.
 He led the Sadinos to the sixth position in the league – with the subsequent UEFA Cup qualification and with the team posting one of the best defensive records in Europe that year – and victory in the inaugural edition of the Taça da Liga, against Sporting CP.